-Memory loss often means losing priceless life stories and information important to a family’s history.
-Sometimes, though, many of our ‘lost’ memories can be retrieved with a little help.
+Memory loss often means losing important life stories and family history.
+Sometimes, many of our ‘lost’ memories can be recalled with a little help.

-One way to awaken dormant memories is by stimulating our senses with reminders from our past.
-With one memory recalled, it often becomes easier for others to resurface as well.
+Dormant memories can often be recalled with reminders from your past.
+And often, when one memory surfaces, it becomes easier for other memories to resurface as well.

-Listed below are a few tips to help re-awaken memories from your early years.
-Before you know it, you’ll be reminiscing about your childhood and a lifetime of experiences you thought were lost forever.
+Below are a few tips to help you remember.
+Before you know it, you’ll be sharing memories from your childhood with your family that you thought were lost forever.

 ~ Memory Loss ~